Facebook discloses security breach affecting 50 million users

 Guy Rosen, the Facebook vice president overseeing security, said the flaw was “complex” in that it resulted from three failings.

-A video upload feature should not have displayed on a user’s profile page when accessed through “view as,” Rosen told reporters on a conference call Thursday.
+A video upload feature should not have displayed on a user’s profile page when accessed through “view as,” Rosen told reporters on a conference call.
 That alone would not have been problematic except that the video feature wrongly triggered the placement of the powerful login code.
 And it placed the code not for the “view as” user, but for who they were pretending to be.

-Facebook said it fixed the issue on Thursday.
+Facebook fixed the issue on Thursday.
 It also notified the U.S. Federal Bureau of Investigation, Department of Homeland Security, Congressional aides and the Data Protection Commission in Ireland, where the company has European headquarters.

 The Irish authority expressed concern in a statement that Facebook has been “unable to clarify the nature of the breach and risk to users” and said it was pressing Facebook for answers.

-Facebook reset the digital keys of the 50 million affected accounts, and as a precaution temporarily disabled “view as” and reset those keys for another 40 million that have been looked up through the “view as” option over the last year.
+Facebook reset the digital keys of the 50 million affected accounts, and as a precaution temporarily disabled “view as” and reset those keys for another 40 million that have been looked up through “view as” over the last year.

 About 90 million people will have to log back into Facebook or any of their apps that use a Facebook login, the company said.